ataridude/pelican-sites/sites/unixdude.net/content/2022/2-11-cable-rework.md

 * U1: Pyle PDU

 I left U2 empty so that I can reach the latches that allow my Networx rack to swing out.
-There is no shelf at U11; the UI devices are simply resting atop the Cisco in U10.
+Similarly, there is no shelf at U11; the UI devices are simply resting atop the Cisco in U10.

-Below the rack are my Synology DS220+, a Grandstream DP750, a Linksys PAP2, and my UPS.
+Below the rack are my Synology DS220+, a Grandstream DP750, a Linksys PAP2, and a UPS for the infrastructure (not the lab devices).

+The monitor above the rack is connected to my Raspberry Pi 4B.
+I would like to use it as some sort of dashboard, but I haven't done anything with that yet.
+That's a project for another day.